 Developing skills for a career in enhancing organisational and personal effectiveness, our renowned MSc in Occupational Psychology not only equips you with the practical skills necessary for becoming an occupational psychologist; it is also accredited by the British Psychological Society (BPS) and is the first step towards pursuing registration with Health and Care Professions Council (HCPC).

-Taught by academics at the world-leading Institute of Work Psychology (IWP) – home to one of the largest groups of organisational psychology experts in Europe – students on this 12 month MSc discover a programme that is both participative and interactive.
+Taught by academics at the Institute of Work Psychology (IWP) – home to one of the largest groups of organisational psychology experts in Europe – students on this MSc discover a programme that is both participative and interactive.
 We have a commitment to increasing understanding of occupational wellbeing and effectiveness and identifying factors leading to their enhancement.

 IWP works with a range of public and private sector organisations and acts as an advisory body to practitioners, professional bodies and policy-makers.
 You benefit from being part of its dynamic research culture which is embedded in the teaching, complemented by established links with organisations and a supportive community of passionate, committed staff.

-Our MSc in Occupational Psychology has been running since 1975 and boasts an international reputation.
-It is taught full-time from autumn to spring, through a combination of lectures, seminars, case studies, group work for collaborative learning and web-based discussion groups.
-This taught period is followed by a dissertation where students conduct a research project within an organisation over the summer, providing real world experience within a company.
+Our MSc in Occupational Psychology boasts an international reputation.
+It is taught full-time from September to spring followed by a dissertation where students conduct a research project within an organisation over the summer.
 Students are assessed through individual assignments, group projects, examinations and an organisational project.
 Find out more about the modules and assessment here.